advename/Simple-PHP-Logger/README.md

 ```

 #### Features
-- following various PSR-3 standards
 - single file
 - singleton pattern
 - six log levels (info, notice, debug, warning, error, fatal)
 - logs the line where the `Logger` method is executed (good for troubleshooting)
 - logs the relative filepath of the source file, not the required one (good for troubleshooting)
-- can be used with or without OOP (Add/remove namespaces)
-- no composer needed :tada:

 ### :wrench: Motivation
 There are many PHP Logger's out there, but most of them are either very heavy or too basic.
-Sometimes, you simply want something in the middle suitable for every situation and project size.
-Therefore, I've decided to create a basic PHP Logger, based on many PSR-3 standards using a singleton design pattern and inside a single file.
-This makes it an accessible and powerful logger.
+Sometimes, you simply want something in the middle, suitable for every situation and project size.
+Therefore, I've decided to create a simple PHP Logger, inspired by several other logging libraries.

 ### :white_check_mark: Installation
 Simply download the Logger.php file and require it wherever you need it.